Low Carb Breakfast Casserole (or Muffins)

 For breakfast, I like to serve the squares with chopped tomatoes and avocado or some berries.

-If you’re serving this egg casserole as part of a brunch buffet, here are a few complementary recipes for your buffet table:
+If you’re serving this egg casserole as part of a weekend brunch buffet, here are a few complementary recipes for your buffet table:

 - apple French toast casserole